Brain research opens up for a deeper understanding

 Source: Huffington Post interview

-Therefore, racism cannot really be eliminated without transforming people from the SOB-pattern to the behavioral pattern of “Balanced-Emphatic-Behavior” which is prevalent when a person consciously or subconsciously does not feel threatened.
+Therefore, racism can be eliminated by improving the sense of inner security.
+This would automatically decrease the SOB-tendencies in favor of the behavioral pattern of “Balanced-Emphatic-Behavior” which is prevalent when a person consciously or subconsciously does not feel threatened.

-Fortunately there exists a simple, generally available technique, Transcendental Meditation (TM), that enables the development of Balanced-Emphatic-Behavior.
+Fortunately there exists a simple, generally available technique, Transcendental Meditation (TM), that enables the development of Balanced-Emphatic-Behavior by strengthening the sense of inner security.

 Addition: In the comment by Tom Barlow you find a striking anecdotal illustration of this.